Skip to main content

 • Keep API-key work on the API billing ledger instead of reconciling it with ChatGPT Pro quota.

 A Pro user should not begin with a public table alone.
 Public plan tables are planning references; the account dashboard and active session are the live evidence.
-The direct check is dashboard first, /status second, then plan-shape interpretation.
+The direct reset check is Codex usage page or limit banner first, /status second, then plan-shape interpretation.

 QuestionFirst surfaceWhat it provesWhat it cannot prove